eagle-io/docs/source/api/resources/nodes.rst

     **threshold**                       Variable    *Required*.
 Unique threshold value for the state.
                                                     Number parameters require a *Double*.
                                                     Text parameters require a *String*.
+    **occurrences**                     Int32       *Optional - Default is 1*.
+                                                    Minimum number of repeat values equal or beyond threshold required to trigger state: *1-9*.
     **isAlarm**                         Boolean     *Optional - Default is FALSE*.
                                                     Flag to indicate if this state should raise an alarm.
                                                     Not valid for *NORMAL* RANGE state.